 When it comes to the ultimate Australian travel experience, tropical Cairns — the gateway to Australia’s Great Barrier Reef — is up there with the best.
 From seeing the colorful coral firsthand to visiting incredible rainforest waterfalls, Cairns has something for everyone.

 If you’re looking to design your own Cairns travel itinerary, this rundown of the 14 best things to do in Cairns will be right up your street.
 This list of the best things to do in Cairns was compiled after spending months exploring the best hikes, waterfalls, and island sailing trips.
+If you want to read the We Seek Travel full version click here.

 - Visit the Great Barrier Reef